Common name: Ridge Flannel-flower, Pink Flannel Flower

 Distribution and occurrence: Grows in damp areas in eucalypt forest and heath on shallow rocky soils over sandstone, south from Katoomba and Narrow Neck, Blue Mtns.

-NSW subdivisions: NC, SC, CT, ST
+NSW subdivisions: SC, CT, ST

 Other Australian states: Vic.